-- to ensure the Company's ability to continue as a going concern be claimed or charged on outstanding balance with the company.
+- to ensure the Company's ability to continue as a going concern

 Standalone Statement of change in equity for the year ended as at 31 March 2024

 Management assesses the Company's capital requirements in order to maintain an efficient overall financing structure while avoiding excessive leverage.
 This takes into account the sub-ordination levels of the Company's various classes of debt.
 The Company manages the capital structure and makes adjustments to it in the light of changes in economic conditions and the risk characteristics of the underlying assets (including investments in Subsidiary companies).
 In order to maintain or adjust the capital structure, the Company may adjust the amount of dividends paid to shareholders, return capital to shareholders, issue new shares, or sell assets to reduce debt.